UNFURL: 12 Weeks to Your First Full Draft

 How many times have you said, “I wouldn’t call myself a writer…” and finished the sentence in your head with “…but I think I could be?”

 We think so, too!
 The Midwives of Invention are bringing back this workshop designed for anyone who has a story to tell, but isn't sure the world wants to listen.
-We'll show you how to find the core of your idea and make it so resonant and relevant that you'll stop wondering whether anyone cares what you have to say.
+We'll show you how to find the core of your idea and make it so resonant that it will silence your self-doubt.
 Because you'll know that your story matters.
 And no imposter syndrome here; you’ll be with an entire group of writers just starting to practice their craft, all guided by the constructive and propulsive energy of the Midwives, Ann and Jade.
 We love this stuff.

 GUEST WRITER TK will join us!

-Each week builds on the last as you craft a complete draft of a short story or personal essay.
-You’ll connect with other writers AND get 1:1 feedback on your work from the Midwives.
+Each week builds on the last as you write your way to a complete draft of a short story or personal essay.
+You’ll connect with other writers AND get personal, 1-on-1 feedback on your work from the Midwives.
 We give you all the tools and encouragement you need to not just call yourself a writer, but to be a writer.
 This is the year.

 Workshop Fee: $1850